minad/3delta/README.md

 ## Disclaimer

+This is very new software!
+I am using it, but I cannot guarantee that it works for you.
+But I am happy to help if it doesn't :)

+I am currently using [Smoothieware](https://github.com/Smoothieware/Smoothieware) as firmware.
+Some features might not work with other firmwares since the output format sometimes differs.
+I would appreciate patches which make this work with other firmwares.

 In principle 3delta should work also under Mac and Windows when the current Tcl/Tk packages are installed.
 However I didn't test it.

-I am currently using [Smoothieware](https://github.com/Smoothieware/Smoothieware) as firmware.
-Some features might not work with other firmwares since the output format sometimes differs.
-I would also appreciate patches which make this work with other firmwares.